akka/akka-http/docs/src/main/paradox/migration-guide/migration-guide-10.2.x.md

 This can save bandwidth in some cases, but is also counter-intuitive when you actually want to explicitly handle `HEAD` requests, and may increase resource usage in cases where the logic behind the `GET` request is heavy.
 For this reason we have changed the default value of `akka.http.server.transparent-head-requests` to `off`, making this feature opt-in.

+### X-Real-Ip now takes precedence over Remote-Address in extractClientIP

+The @ref[extractClientIP](../routing-dsl/directives/misc-directives/extractClientIP.md) now returns the value of the `X-Real-Ip` header when both an`X-Real-Ip` and a `Remote-Address` header is available.
+This directive provides a 'best guess' of the client IP, but in a way that allows any client to provide this address in the header.
+For this reason you should never trust this value for security purposes.

+When you need a secure way to get the client IP, use the @apidoc[AttributeKeys.remoteAddress](AttributeKeys) @ref[attribute](../common/http-model.md#attributes), or use the specific headers which are known to be set correctly by the infrastructure you do trust.